scsosa/Getting_and_Cleaning_Data_Project/CodeBook.md

 Now that the data has been assembled, the analysis steps can begin.
 The function   extracts only the measurements on the mean and standard deviation for each data observation and computes an average of each variable for each activity and each subject.

-7)  Extract the data from the comprehensive data set when the variable name contains the word "mean" or "std".
+7)  Extract the data from the comprehensive data set when the variable name contains the word "mean", "Mean", or "std".
 Use grep() to find the target variable names and create a vector containing their position in the data set.
 Subset the comprehesive data set using the vector.

 8)  Compute the average for each mean and std deviation variable by activity by subject using aggregate() with the mean function and create a data set containing the aggregated data.